Leading with trust

 Power is a paradox in the following sense: the very behaviours that lead others to trust you with a position of power are (or can be) horribly transformed (think Dr Jekyll and Mr Hyde) into behaviours that are the opposite of what people esteemed in you before.
 For instance, leaders often gain their power because of their willingness to listen to others, but once attaining it, they frequently downplay or even refuse to listen to dissenting voices.
 That is because being in a position of power affects both the way you see yourself and how others perceive you and the way you act.

-Now, the second half of this paradox is not exactly new news.
+Now, the second half of this paradox is not exactly news.
 There’s a reason why you have probably heard some version of the quote: ‘Power tends to corrupt, and absolute power corrupts absolutely’ – the famous opinion of the British historian, Lord Acton.

 Let’s start with the first half of the paradox and Keltner’s description of the behaviours that lead others to trust you with a position of power.
-In this view, the road to earning and maintaining power and, ultimately, trust is paved by actions that show a caring focus on others.
+In this view, the road to earning and maintaining power is paved by caring actions that show focus on others.
 Groups create leaders.
 They ‘give power to those who advance the greater good, construct reputations that determine the capacity to influence, reward those who advance the greater good with status and esteem, and punish those who undermine the greater good with gossip.’
 Keltner’s leaders demonstrate empathy, they give to others, and they show gratitude.

 Characteristics of those who rise to power

-He tallied the power ratings given to each student.
-He found that as early as two weeks into the year, some students already had more perceived power than others.
-He also found that each student’s power fluctuated throughout the year.
-He found that those who rose to power had the most enthusiasm, and that the other Big Five traits mattered as well for retaining power.
-Researchers replicated these results across 70 other studies, finding that all the people who rose to power had all of the Big Five personality traits.
+Researchers replicated these results across 70 other studies, finding that the people who rose to power had all the Big Five personality traits.
 The studies were in settings as varied as hospitals, financial firms, manufacturing facilities, schools, and the military.
 This is overwhelming evidence that if you want to get power, you need to be someone who values others, who cares about the greater good, and who can help a group succeed.

-The reason why Keltner’s book is called The Power Paradox, however, is that he goes on to describe how the actions that might lead one to be chosen to have power can disappear under the neurological and psychological effects that being in a position of power can have on individuals.
+The reason why Keltner’s book is called The Power Paradox, however, is that he later describe how the actions that might lead one to be chosen to have power can disappear under the neurological and psychological effects that being in a position of power can have on individuals.
 Keltner calls power a ‘dopamine high’.
 Dopamine is a neurotransmitter that is released in our brains when we expect a reward.
 Keltner found that when people feel more powerful, they get dopamine highs.
 However, this makes them less aware of the risks associated with an action.

 Perspective-taking and priming

 This transformation from a focus on others to a focus on yourself is also a concern of Adam Galinsky, Professor of Leadership and Ethics at Columbia Business School, who is a renowned social psychologist.
 He and some colleagues conducted a deceptively easy-looking experiment to illustrate one of the worst effects of power on individuals, which is how it interferes with a person’s ability to take the perspective of others.
-A key component of empathy, perspective-taking, is the proverbial ability to walk in another person’s shoes, which means to be able to see, feel, and imagine how someone else experiences the world.
+A key component of empathy, perspective-taking, is the proverbial ability to walk in another person’s shoes, which means being able to see, feel, and imagine how someone else experiences the world.

-But if you literally can’t put yourself in someone else’s shoes, you can’t take their perspective into account.
-In Galinsky’s study of 57 undergraduates, he divided the students into ‘high-power’ and ‘low-power’ groups.
-Students in the high-power group were asked to write about a personal incident when they had power.
-In the low-power group, students wrote about a personal situation in which another person had power over them.
 The students were then taken into a separate room and given a series of tasks: high-power participants were asked to allocate seven lottery tickets to themselves and another participant; low-power participants were asked to guess how many of the seven lottery tickets they would receive from another participant.
 Students were then given the following instructions: Task 1: with your dominant hand, as quickly as you can, snap your fingers five times.
 Task 2: with your dominant hand, as quickly as you can, draw a capital ‘E’ on your forehead with the marker provided.

 Here is the amazing thing that happened.
 The participants in the high-power position wrote the letter E on their foreheads as if they were reading it themselves, which meant that the E would be backwards from the perspective of someone looking at them and trying to read it.
 And the participants in the low-power position wrote the letter so that a person looking at them would be able to read it easily.
 In other words, they wrote it considering the perspective of the other person, whereas the high-power group wrote it from their own perspective.

 The experimental process used by Galinsky is called ‘priming’.
-It refers to the common and well-validated research technique that finds that giving individuals tasks, like writing about a personal experience, will put them in a frame of mind to think of themselves in a particular way, in this case, as either a person of high power or someone with low power.
+It refers to the common and well-validated research technique that finds giving individuals tasks, like writing about a personal experience, will put them in a frame of mind to think of themselves in a particular way, in this case, as either a person of high power or someone with low power.
 So, just by being primed to think of yourself as high-power, you look at the world from your own perspective.

 Preparing leaders for an internal battle